rembo10/headphones/CONTRIBUTING.md

  * `self.__really_private_field`
  * `_global`

+#### Documentation
-Document your code!
+Document your code.
+Use docstrings See [PEP-257](https://www.python.org/dev/peps/pep-0257/) for more information.

-### Continuous Integration
+#### Continuous Integration
 Headphones has a configuration file for [travis-ci](https://travis-ci.org/).
-You can add your forked repo to travis to have it check your code against pep8, pylint, and pyflakes for you.
-Your pull request will show a green check mark or a red x on each tested commit, depending on if linting passes.
+You can add your forked repo to Travis to have it check your code against PEP8, PyLint, and PyFlakes for you.
+Your pull request will show a green check mark or a red cross on each tested commit, depending on if linting passes.

+### HTML/Template code

+#### Compatibility
+HTML5 compatible browsers are targetted.
+There is no specific mobile version of Headphones yet.

+#### Conventions
+* 4 space indentation
+* `methodName`
+* `variableName`
+* `ClassName`